AeMdw Docker Setup Documentation

 If you want to use a database snapshot:

-Extract the backup to the data
+Extract the backup to the

-This will place the mnesia
+This will place the

-folders under the data
+folders under thedata

 directory.